Skip to main content

 • Parameter Type: Text

-• Is optional?: Unchecked -- this tells the AI Assistant that it should always provide a short title for the task
+• Is optional?: Unchecked -- this tells the AI Agent that it should always provide a short title for the task

-• Autofill by AI Assistant: Checked -- this option exposes the parameter to AI Assistant so it can provide a title by itself
+• Autofill by AI Agent: Checked -- this option exposes the parameter to AI Agent so it can provide a title by itself

 • description: